espressif/esp-hosted/esp_hosted_fg/README.md

 Please refer to the [Setup Guide](docs/Linux_based_host/Linux_based_readme.md) for Linux host.

 ### 2.2 Setup With MCU Host

+> [!CAUTION]
+>
+> MCU support in ESP-Hosted-FG is now deprecated.
+For all MCU-based applications, please use the dedicated [ESP-Hosted-MCU repository](https://github.com/espressif/esp-hosted-mcu) instead.
+The information below is kept for reference purposes only.

 Please refer to the [Setup Guide](docs/MCU_based_host/MCU_based_readme.md) for MCU host.
 In addition to [Control path APIs](#31-control-path-apis) listed below, APIs for MCU specific solution are explained [here](docs/MCU_based_host/mcu_api.md)